Let's take a look at how to set up this integration.

 Select Salesforce > Options > Configure > Objects.
 In the object configuration interface, you can enable call logging against custom objects and indicate custom object fields that identify Name, Email, and Phone Number against each custom object type.

 Based on these fields, Dialpad will execute a search to identify matches from the connected Salesforce instance.

-For each object type that is enabled for call logging, you'll also indicate a custom object field, using the 'Label' selection, that uniquely identifies the records belonging to that custom object type.
+For each object type that is enabled for call logging, you'll also indicate an object field, using the 'Label' selection, that uniquely identifies the records belonging to that object type.
 Information in this field is what Reps see for selecting any specific record to log a call.

 Indicate related objects that Reps can use to associate their calls.
 Both standard and custom objects are supported for logging calls against related objects.

 For example, if you wish to associate your calls to Salesforce cases or Salesforce opportunities, here is the place in which you'd need to indicate that.

 Log Call Against Salesforce Custom Object Records

 Connect a Dialpad contact to custom object records from Salesforce when required.

 Dialpad fetches the matching records from Salesforce using the information in 'Name,' 'Phone Number,' and 'Email Address' fields in the object record as indicated by the Dialpad Admin in the object configuration.

 Use the Dialpad desktop app's sidebar (left) or Dialpad Everywhere (right) to take call notes and associate the call with multiple related records belonging to standard (cases and opportunities) and custom object types.